 *View a full description of loan options, including a few not listed above.

 Are you considering consolidation solely to keep track of payments?
 If yes, there are easier solutions.
 Automatic debit can save you the hassle of remembering payments and it may qualify you for an interest rate reduction.
 Consolidation doesn’t guarantee savings.
 If you can afford to make the payments on your separate loans, consolidation may not help you.

 If you do decide to consolidate, be wary of any lender that charges prepayment fees.
 That fee punishes you for paying off your loan early.

 For more information about loan repayment options, finding a loan servicer, or about deferring payment, check with the U.S. Department of Education.

 The ADA has also developed a variety of resources specifically to help dental students and recent graduates.
-Go to ADA for Dental Students and click on the Money & Debt tab to learn more about how to manage your payments.
+Go to ADA for Dental Students and click on Manage Finances & Debt to learn more about how to manage your payments.